 My journey continues as I’m ushered into yet another room to the left via a stooped doorway (Vietnamese colonials obviously short in stature.)
-Many smaller tables fills the space.
+Many smaller tables fill the space.
 My smiling waiter indicates my table in the corner.
-Finally this is my resting place – an almost empty room, which was a little disappointing compared to the areas I’ve passed.
+Finally, this is my resting place – an almost empty room, which was a little disappointing compared to the areas I’ve passed.
 Two ladies are quietly chatting in the opposite corner.
 I’m handed the menu, a mini book in English.
 It’s filled with pages and pages of national dishes and I’m occupied for some time.

 The food, the food

 I eventually settle on one of my Vietnamese favourites – fried TOFU with dried lemongrass and chilli.

-Such a simple dish and I enjoy every mouthful of this melt in you mouth tofu.
+Such a simple dish and I enjoy every mouthful of this melt in your mouth tofu.
 I selected a chicken and fried rice dish, which was a generous size (enough for two) and flavoursome.
 I was keen to try one of their signature dishes, zucchini flowers sauteed with garlic and beef.
 But sadly my belly had no room – the other dishes were too good – I cleaned the plate!

 The wine list and cocktail choice was extensive (most cocktails around 95,000 dong or $6.50 AUD.)
 The dishes ranged in price from 65,000 – 200,000 dong.
 Although this is reasonably priced to Westerners, I doubt the Vietnamese locals would pay that price.

 I loved the quirky atmosphere, the impeccable service, and the gourmet Vietnamese food.
 It was the perfect place for my last night in Vietnam.

 Apparently, Brad, Angelina and Pax all signed the guest book saying they “enjoyed their lunch and will come back here next time they visit Saigon.”